Loading…

 Planning tip

-When to go, October to March for calm seas and comfortable temperatures, ideal for swimming and Churna Island trips.
+Best Time to Visit, October to March for calm seas and comfortable temperatures, ideal for swimming and Churna Island trips.

 Getting there, About 45 km west of central Karachi past Hawke's Bay and Sandspit, roughly a 1.5-hour drive on the Mubarak Village road.
 A private vehicle or an arranged transfer is the practical option.